-Whilst many people have a special interest in a particular aspect of our work, or a favourite church, most recognise that leaving their bequest to our general endowment fund will make the most effective use of their valuable gift.
+While you may have a special interest in a particular aspect of our work, or a favourite church, most supporters recognise that leaving an unrestricted gift for general purposes will have the greatest effect.

-This is incredibly important to us as it gives us the flexibility to direct funds where the need is the greatest at the time.
-Not all our future needs can be envisaged today, as priorities and work may change over time.
+Unrestricted gifts are incredibly important as it gives us the flexibility to direct funds where the need is greatest at the time.
+Not all of our future needs can be envisaged today, as priorities and work may change over time.

 Simple steps to making your Will

 The following provides 6 simple steps to making your Will.
 For professional advice and guidance, please consult your solicitor or bank.

 - Appoint a professional advisor – this is usually a solicitor, although your bank may also be able to offer advice.